How to Create a Static Page with WordPress

 The content you include here is up to you.
 You can simply use text or a combination of text and images, and even a featured image if your theme is using that feature in WordPress.

-Leave Parent set to (No Parent) because this is the page you will use (in the next section) as the front page of your site.
+Parent: Leave this set to (No Parent) because this is the page you will use as the front page of your site.
 With other pages, you can set the page as a subpage, underneath a top-level, or parent, page to create a hierarchy of pages for your site navigation.

-The Template option is set to Default Template.
+Template: The Template option is set to Default Template.
 This setting tells WordPress that you want to use the default Page template (page.php in your theme template files) to format the page you’re creating.
 The default template is the default setting for all pages you create.

-The order indicates where you’d like this page to appear in your navigation menu, if you are not using the built-in menu feature in WordPress and are using the wp_list_pages() template tag.
+Order: This is the order in which you’d like this page to appear in your navigation menu, if you are not using the built-in menu feature in WordPress and are using the wp_list_pages() template tag.

 When you’re satisfied with your page, click the Publish button.

-The page is saved to your database and published to your WordPress site with its own, individual URL (or permalink).
+The page is saved to your database and published to your WordPress site with its own individual URL.
 The URL for the static page consists of your website URL and the title of the page.
 For example, if you titled your page About Me, the URL of the page is http://yourdomain.com/about-me.